arun-ar/arun-ar.github.io/_posts/2018-11-15-arun-in-leaderland.markdown

 Another revelation that I had via the books is that on 'Why your Leader can't never be your Mentor ?'.
 A Leader always tries to make a replica of himself and unconsciously evaluates their team using the same criteria.
 Also a leader will try to utilize your skills in a way that the team's goal is achieved - more like a team Captain.
 A Mentor is someone who tries to see your skills and guide you to pursue in that path even if it means to leave the team or company - more like a Coach.

 The main revelation from Servant Leadership that will guide me for the rest of my career and life is this.

-"Love (= Leadership) is
+>Love (= Leadership) is
-is patient.
+>is patient.
-is kind.
+>is kind.
-does not envy.
+>does not envy.
-does not boast.
+>does not boast.
-is not proud.
+>is not proud.
-does not dishonour others.
+>does not dishonour others.
-is not self-seeking.
+>is not self-seeking.
-is not easily angered.
+>is not easily angered.
-keeps no record of wrongs.
+>keeps no record of wrongs.
-does not delight in evil.
+>does not delight in evil.
-rejoices with the truth.
+>rejoices with the truth.
-always protects.
+>always protects.
-always trusts.
+>always trusts.
-always hopes.
+>always hopes.
-always perseveres."
+>always perseveres."
- - Corianthians  13:4-7
+> - Corianthians  13:4-7

 This biblical quote as-is applies to Leadership.